media

 - (vein of insect wing) M

-- (often, used as uncountable, though such use is proscribed) Means and institutions for publishing and broadcasting information.
+- (often, treated as uncountable) Means and institutions for publishing and broadcasting information.

 - As a result of the rise of, first, television news and entertainment media and, second, web-based media, traditional print-based media has declined in popularity.

-- (usually, with a definite article; often used as uncountable, though such use is proscribed) The journalists and other professionals who comprise the mass communication industry.
+- (usually, with a definite article; often treated as uncountable) The journalists and other professionals who comprise the mass communication industry.

 - Some celebrities dislike press conferences, where the media bombards them with questions.